mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 # Part 2: The next four months

 I contacted a _lot_ of people about this.
 If my calculations are correct[^calculations], I contacted at least `PLACEHOLDER_NUMBER` people.
-Eventually I started keeping track of who I talked to in a note I call "the hashtag struggle".
+Eventually I started keeping track of who I talked to in a Google Keep note I now refer to as "the hashtag struggle".
+Here it is in spreadsheet form:

 [^calculations]: I've always wanted to say that.

 ![the hashtag struggle](/img/sunburnt-country/thehashtagstruggle.png)
+*This is how much I went through to publish this blog post*

+There is a _lot_ going on in this section (a loT), so here is a lil cheat code from present-day me: A checklist of what the heck I was trying to accomplish here.

+- ⬜ figure out whether i have done a crime
+- ⬜ notify someone (tony abbott?) that this happened
+- ⬜ get permission to publish this here blog post
+- ⬜ tell qantas about the security issue so they can fix it

 Alright strap yourself in I guess.

 ## is it possible that i've done a crime
-I didn't _think_ any of this sounded like a crime, but I knew that sometimes when the other person is rich or famous, things can suddenly _become_ crimes.
+I didn't _think_ anything I did sounded like a crime, but I knew that sometimes when the other person is rich or famous, things can suddenly _become_ crimes.

 So I was wondering like... was logging in with someone else's booking reference a crime?
 Was _having_ someone else's passport number a crime?
+What if they were, say, the former Prime Minister?
 Would I get in trouble for publishing a blog post about it?
 I mean you're reading the blog post right now so obviousl

 Update: I have been arrested.